vcflib/vcflib/test/pytest/vcfcreatemulti.md

 # DESCRIPTION

-**vcfcreatemulti** merges VCF records into one line by combining alleles.
+**vcfcreatemulti** merges VCF records into one line by combining ALT alleles into a single VCF record.
+This tools is a great companion to [vcfwave](./vcfwave.md).

-Go through sorted VCF and if overlapping alleles are represented across multiple records, merge them into a single record.

-The current version merges records nicely, but does not yet update INFO fields and samples/genotypes.
+In 2022 **vcfcreatemulti** has been upgraded to track INFO records and genotypes (samples) so they are updated in the output.

-See below EXAMPLES for more.
+See below EXAMPLES and [vcfwave](./vcfwave.md) for more information.

 ## Options